pluralsight/guides/published/android/push-notifications-with-firebase-cloud-messaging/article.md

 <img src="https://docs.centroida.co/wp-content/uploads/2017/05/notification.png" alt="" width="350" height="450" class="center-block size-full wp-image-758" />

 That's all you need to get started with push notifications in Android!

+Here is the link to the github repo of the working example project from this tutorial: https://github.com/DimitarStoyanoff/Notifications

 Now you can have some fun exploring and styling your notifications.
 I hope this tutorial helped you out and you found it enjoyable.
 Until next time!